Paul Goldschmidt Preview, Player Props: Cardinals vs. Braves

 Paul Goldschmidt At The Plate

-- Among qualified hitters, he ranks 32nd in batting average, while his on-base percentage ranks 24th and he is 60th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 32nd, his on-base percentage ranks 21st, and he is 62nd in the league in slugging.

-- In 43 games this year (32.3%), Goldschmidt has picked up an RBI, and in 21 of those games (15.8%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- In 32.8% of his games this season, Goldschmidt has notched at least one RBI.
+In 21 of those games (15.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.